List of cults of personality: Colombia

 Former president Álvaro Uribe became the center of a cult of personality in Colombia in the later years of the country's armed conflict.
 Supporters refer to him as "The Great Colombian" in spite of his family's ties to the Medellín Cartel and the numerous human rights scandals that marred his presidency.
 In 2013, after Uribe failed to amend the constitution that would allow him to stay in power for a third term in 2010, he founded a political party – the Democratic Center, that uses the former president's silhouette as logo.
 The party's attempts to be named after its "only leader" were thwarted in 2012.

+Comoros

+After taking power in a coup in 1976, Ali Soilih launched a cult of personality to solidify his rule in the Comoros, Soilih referred to himself using sacralized language, reportedly proclaiming: "I am your God and teacher.
+I am the divine way, the torch that lights the dark.
+There is no God but Ali Soilih" and took on the title Monzogi which means "The Guide". he would create the Moissy which was the Comorian answer to Mao Zedong's Red Guards, and its methods were similar to those that had been employed by their Chinese counterpart during the Cultural Revolution.

+After the fall of his regime in 1978, Soilih was captured and killed and his cult of personality was dismantled.

 Croatia

 Franjo Tuđman, who served as Croatia's first president between 1990 and 1999 after independence from Yugoslavia, has been mentioned as having fostered a "mini personality cult".
 Tuđman's party, the Croatian Democratic Union (HDZ), framed the 1990 parliamentary elections, where the HDZ won a majority of seats, as a resurrection of the Croatian nation, and Tuđman as a Messiah-like figure; for instance, HDZ politician Neven Jurica referred to Tuđman as "the new Father of the Homeland" after 19th-century Croatian nationalist leader Ante Starčević.

 Tuđman's cult is seen as having reached its peak with his 75th birthday in 1997, with all state institutions and higher officials being involved in the celebrations, and the Croatian National Bank releasing a unique set of souvenir coins.
 A hours-long play was also televised for the occasion, where various historical figures appeared, and Tuđman was portrayed as "the Messiah who had won independence for Croatia and whose presence would be felt for centuries."